-- Athletic performance – aids in the production of nitric oxide, which helps improve circulation and muscle recovery and may help improve endurance
+- Improving athletic performance by aiding in the production of nitric oxide, which helps improve circulation and muscle recovery and may help improve endurance

-- Skincare – binds with skin proteins and promotes the “glow” and a smooth, even complexion, as well as increase skin’s stability during healing
+- Supporting healthy skin by binding with skin proteins and promoting the “glow” and a smooth, even complexion, as well as increase skin’s stability during healing

 This compound of chemicals can be very beneficial for eye health.
 Pycnogenol helps inhibit retinal health concerns by binding to collagen and elastic fibers to strengthen capillary walls.
 It helps inhibit the breakdown of the blood-retinal barrier.
 Pycnogenol can help improve retinal blood flow, retinal thickening, and visual acuity.

 With the years of research, Pycnogenol seems to be well tolerated by most.
 However, the common complaints that surround the phytochemical include dizziness, vertigo, and an upset stomach.
 Because of its effect on the immune system, Pycnogenol could cause issues for those with immune disorders like lupus, multiple sclerosis, or rheumatoid arthritis.
 While there haven’t been any negative medication interactions that involved Pycnogenol, it’s important to keep an eye on any patients who may be supplementing with the nutrient.